Painful Periods and Red Light Therapy

 The Science Behind PBM and Menstrual Pain Relief

-You might be wondering, how does shining a light on your body help with menstrual cramps?
+You might be wondering, how does shining a special light on your body help with severe menstrual cramps?
 Let’s get into the nitty-gritty science:

-1. Reduction of Inflammation: PBM helps decrease the production of pro-inflammatory cytokines, which are often elevated during your period, leading to less inflammation and pain.
+1. Reduction of Inflammation: PBM helps decrease the production of pro-inflammatory cytokines (prostaglandin), which are often elevated during your period, leading to less inflammation and pain.

 2. Increased Blood Flow: The therapy promotes vasodilation, meaning it helps widen blood vessels, improving blood flow to the pelvic region.
 This can help reduce the muscle contractions that cause cramping.